AusBoone/Melody-Generator/docs/README_ALGORITHM.md

 deterministic backbone intact.
 This design keeps the system lightweight and interpretable while still allowing researchers to experiment with more advanced models.

+## Theoretical Background

+While the implementation focuses on pragmatic heuristics, the overall design draws upon established research in algorithmic composition.
+Candidate selections correspond to a Markov process in which each state represents the current scale degree and rhythmic position.
+Transition probabilities are biased by melodic contour and chord context, mirroring the finite-state techniques discussed by Hiller and Isaacson in *Experimental Music* (1959).
+The phrase planning stage adapts the tension models presented in Lerdahl and Jackendoff's *A Generative Theory of Tonal Music* (1983) by mapping their tension curves to a lightweight numeric profile.

+Although machine learning components are optional, they provide a connection to modern sequence modelling practices.
+The LSTM used for pitch prediction follows standard language modelling formulations as described in Hochreiter and Schmidhuber's foundational work on Long Short-Term Memory networks.
+Style embeddings implement a variational autoencoder trained on MIDI corpora, aligning with Kingma and Welling's framework for unsupervised learning of latent representations.
+These models operate only as prior distributions, ensuring the core algorithm remains interpretable and amenable to analytical study.

+## Complexity Analysis

+The basic melody generation loop runs in linear time with respect to the number of notes requested.
+Assuming ``n`` notes and ``k`` candidates per step, the weighting and sampling operations are **O(k)**, yielding an overall complexity of **O(nk)**.
+In practice ``k`` is small (often fewer than ten pitches), so the algorithm scales effectively for real-time use.
+Cached lookups for chord and scale information further reduce constant factors, allowing typical melodies of 16–32 measures to generate in milliseconds on modern hardware.

+## Further Reading

+- Hiller, L., & Isaacson, L. (1959). *Experimental Music: Composition with the Electronic Computer*.
+McGraw-Hill.
+- Lerdahl, F., & Jackendoff, R. (1983). *A Generative Theory of Tonal Music*.
+  MIT Press.
+- Hochreiter, S., & Schmidhuber, J. (1997).
+"Long Short-Term Memory". *Neural Computation*, 9(8), 1735–1780.
+- Kingma, D., & Welling, M. (2014).
+"Auto-Encoding Variational Bayes".
+In *Proceedings of the International Conference on Learning Representations*.